brianwang26/DataChallenge22WBrianWang/README.md

 ##### Model Tuning
 The model was trained with 46 person-months worth of data and was tested against 20 person-months worth of data.
 Many different layer sizes were tested and layer sizes were optimized for the encoder model (with the decoder model always having the same layer sizes as the encoder model).
 To measure the accuracy of each model’s decoding of the feature layer back to the original sequence, each time point was represented as having an x-value of its respective anxiety value in the original sequence and a y-value of its respective anxiety value in the predicted sequence.
 While building the model architecture, optimizing for a small feature layer size had to be balanced against the ability to decode this feature layer into the original sequence of daily anxiety data somewhat accurately.
 A 70%-30% train-test split for the model tuning framework.
-The model was trained for 1500 epochs and used the model weights for the epoch at which the testing and training loss began to diverge (as seen below in the training vs. validation curve)
+The model was trained for 1500 epochs and used the model weights for the epoch at which the testing and training loss began to diverge (as seen below in the training vs. validation curve).
+The latent feature space for the 66 person-months can be found in `output_LSTM_3_layer.csv`.

 <img width="666" alt="Screen Shot 2022-03-03 at 3 50 54 PM" src="https://user-images.githubusercontent.com/62949093/156650832-519d38d4-fc8e-4429-a5c1-e372aa4fce9d.png">

+### Model Metrics and Analysis
+Model analysis primarily relied on UMAP, Hierarchical Clustering, and regression in R. Some preliminary analysis can be found in `modelling.ipynb` (`modelling.html` for a browser view of the notebook) and the remaining analysis can be found in `analysis.ipynb` (`analysis.html` for a browser view of the notebook).
+The output can be found in `Formatted_Data.csv`.